 How To Configure Your OverSuite

 Getting started with Smart Engagement Letters is easy.
-Subscribe to either a trial or paid subscription of OverSuite, answer a few questions about your firm and we'll take care of the rest..
+Answer a few questions about your firm, assign your service schedules and we'll take care of the rest..

 Step 1.
 Trial/Subscribe to OverSuite

 You will need to subscribe to OverSuite so you can start using Smart Engagement Letters.
 Both new and existing members can trial the product first.

 Just head to the Settings > Accounts page of your app..

 and select the OverSuite Foundation Pack as an add on (you will then be put on a trial for 7 days).

 Add the OverSuite to your free trial from Configure > Engagement Letters and then selecting the Get OverSuite tab.

 Step 2.
 Launch the Wizard